the-turing-way/the-turing-way/CONTRIBUTING.md

 ```

 ### Opinions
 The Turing Way book is intended to be only lightly opinionated.
-Whilst more opinionated content is allow, such content should be clearly marked.
+Whilst more opinionated content is allowed, such content should be clearly marked.
 The best way to do this is by displaying it in a quote box.
 This can be done by either prefixing every line with the greater than symbol ```>```.
 Note, that the formatting will be retained, so we can split each sentence to a new line as recommended before.

 ```
 > I will not eat them in a house,